build-on-aws/content/concepts/build-GenAI-app-Bedrock-privateLink/index.md

 ---
-title: "How to build GenAI application using Amazon Bedrock with AWS PrivateLink to protect your data privacy"
+title: "Build GenAI Applications Using Amazon Bedrock With AWS PrivateLink To Protect Your Data Privacy"
 description: "Manage and protect data security and compliance standards."
 tags:
   - Amazon Bedrock